I've mentioned the Hub's video windows on a few occasions so it seemed time to do a longer post on the topic.

 Staff Time and Ongoing Maintenance

 As far as initial staff time, there was a fair amount of setup even though a contractor did the actual installation of the equipment.
 Certainly we spent a lot of time discussing the placement and the specific equipment we'd use.
 We had to learn how to use the equipment.
-We also had to create our policy and put together a year's worth of ideas up front.
+We also had to create our policy and put together a year's worth of i

 As far as ongoing maintenance, one of our audiovisual staff turns the projectors off at closing time and back on again when we open.
 Bulb replacement will be part of that maintenance, though we've been running on the same bulbs since March.
 We are also aware that the projectors will have to be replaced at some point and are planning for that.